 My gum paste recipe can be found here on my blog.
 You can use commercial gumpaste a well.
 Find one that best suits your weather conditions.
 I always use magic colors gels and petals dust and you can find them online in the UK or Europe.

 I do hope you find my tutorial helpful.
 Roses are really simple and easy to make.
 Don't forget to Subscribe to my You Tube Channel as well.

-Gumpaste Rose Tutorial - At a glance (Save/Pin)
+Gumpaste rose tutorial - At a glance (pin)